Rip Torn: On-set conflicts

 Appearing as an interview subject in Studs Terkel's 1974 oral-history book Working, Torn confessed, "I have certain flaws in my make-up.
 Something called irascibility.
 I get angry easily.
 I get saddened by things easily."

 While filming Maidstone (1968), Torn struck director and star Norman Mailer in the head with a hammer.
 With the camera rolling, Mailer bit Torn's ear and they wrestled to the ground.
 The fight continued until it was broken up by cast and crew members.
 The fight is featured in the film.
 Although the scene may have been planned by Torn, the blood shed by both actors was real, and Torn was reportedly outraged by Mailer's direction.

-In 1994, he filed a defamation lawsuit against Dennis Hopper over a story Hopper told on The Tonight Show with Jay Leno.
+In 1994, Torn filed a defamation lawsuit against Dennis Hopper over a story Hopper told on The Tonight Show with Jay Leno.
 Hopper claimed that Torn pulled a knife on him during pre-production of the film Easy Rider (1969).
 According to Hopper, Torn was originally cast in the film, but was replaced with Jack Nicholson after the incident.
 Torn claimed in his lawsuit that Hopper pulled the knife on him.
-A trial court judge ruled in Torn's favor and Hopper was ordered to pay $475,000 in compensatory damages, but denied Torn's request for punitive damages, ruling Hopper had not acted with malice.
+A trial court judge ruled in Torn's favor and Hopper was ordered to pay $475,000 in compensatory damages, but he denied Torn's request for punitive damages, ruling Hopper had not acted with malice.
 Hopper appealed.
 On April 1, 1998, a California appellate court upheld the ruling for compensatory damages, and reversed the ruling for the punitive damages, requiring Hopper to pay another $475,000.